cundd/noshi/data/_Home.md

 Themes
 ------

-The default theme `noshi-website` is stored under `vendor/cundd/noshi-website/`.
-The page template is saved in `Resources/Private/Templates/Page.html` and the themes resources under `Resources/Public/`, both relative to the themes path.
+The boilerplate's template file is saved in `Resources/Private/Templates/Page.html` and the themes resources under `Resources/Public/`, both relative to the themes path.

 The following variables inside the template file will be replaced: